Current as of December 2022 | Download print version (in PDF)

 In April 2003, the Polish Parliament adopted the Law on Public Benefit Activity and Volunteerism (PBA Law), which, among other things, establishes “Public Benefit Organizations.”

-The PBA Law was substantially amended in 2010, and additional changes were introduced in 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2020 and 2021.
-In order to qualify for PBO status, a “non-governmental organization” under the law, such as a foundation or association, must satisfy a number of requirements.
+The PBA Law was substantially amended in 2010, and additional changes were introduced in subsequent years.
+To qualify for PBO status, a “non-governmental organization” under the law, such as a foundation or association, must satisfy a number of requirements.
 First, the “non-governmental organization” must be active in one of the areas listed in the Law.
 These areas include: social and charity work; promotion of the integration and reintegration into the labor market of persons susceptible to social exclusion; support to various minority groups and local communities; and promotion of culture and learning (PBA Law Article 4(1)).

 This list differs in some respects from the examples given in the Law on Foundations; accordingly, the term “public benefit” may hold different meanings under different statutes.
 New foundations commonly list activities from both laws to support their PBO applications.
 The Council of Ministers may also designate additional public benefit activities by decree (PBA Law Article 4(2)).

 An organization applying for PBO status must also meet the following requirements (PBA Law Article 20):

 - The organization must be involved in public benefit activity that aims to benefit the entire society or a specific group, provided that this group is selected due to its particularly difficult situation, such as life or financial conditions, as compared to the rest of the society;